UGSDW/ugsdw.github.io/members/contract/index.md

 parties recognize and agree that Employee students may choose to keep their contact information confidential.

-**3.2 Employee orientation.** uring new employee orientation, student employees will be provided with a copy of this Agreement and a pamphlet provided by the Union that includes a membership application form.
+**3.2 Employee orientation.** During new employee orientation, student employees will be provided with a copy of this Agreement and a pamphlet provided by the Union that includes a membership application form.
 The Union will be allowed to provide an informational slide to be included in new student employee